tsaichiehhuang/BlogHub/README.md

 -   After logging in, the system will determine whether the user is the author of the post.

-    -   If yes: the user can edit, delete posts, and create comments.
+    -   If yes: the user can edit, delete posts, create comments and delete comment.
     -   If not: the user can only create comments.

     #### 📌 Edit Post